Statistical testing of random number generators and their improvement using randomness extraction: RNG Descriptions

-\subsection{IDQ Quantis QRNG}
+\subsection{IDQ Quantis~QRNG}

-The IDQ Quantis (USB) is QRNG based on photons hitting a 50:50 beam splitter and being detected in position 0 (reflected) and 1 (transmitted)\@.
-In principle if all components are accurately modelled and the device is shielded from any outside influence, the output is perfect random numbers due to the laws of quantum mechanics.
-We revert the reader to the IDQ Quantis QRNG brochure for further details of its construction \cite{quantique2004quantis}\@.\\
+The IDQ Quantis (USB) is a QRNG based on photons hitting a 50:50 beam splitter and being detected in position 0 (reflected) and 1 (transmitted)\@.
+In principle, if all components are accurately modelled and the device is shielded from any outside influence, the~output is perfectly random numbers due to the laws of quantum mechanics.
+We refer the reader to the IDQ Quantis QRNG brochure for further details of its construction~\cite{quantique2004quantis}\@.

-\section{Initial RNG Analysis}
+\section{Initial RNG~Analysis}